hybridadmin/ansible-role-exabgp/README.md

 ##### General

+- `exabgp_version`: [optional]: eg 4.2.15, latest version is installed if not specified
 - `local_as`: [required]: ASN of exabgp instance
 - `remote_as`: [required]: Peering ASN
 - `bgp_neighbors`: [required]: List of bgp neighbors to advertise prefixes to